cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

     @xlo.func
     def poly(x, coeffs: xlo.Array(float)):
-        return np.sum(coeffs * X[:,None] ** range(coeffs.T.shape[0]), axis=1)
+        return np.sum(coeffs * x[:,None] ** range(coeffs.T.shape[0]), axis=1)

-Specifing the type of the array avoids xlOil needing to scan the element to determine it.
+Specifing that we expect an array argument and the data type of that array avoids the overhead of xlOil determining the type.
 There is a problem with this function: what happens if ``x`` is two-dimensional?
-To avoid this quandry we can specify:
+To avoid this possibility we can specify:

 ::